8 Halloween English Lessons for Fun, Spooky Learning

 - Divide your class into two teams.

 - Have Team A choose a representative to read the first monster description you give them.
-Only readers can see the content, so listening skills play a major part of this activity.
+Only readers can see the content, so listening skills play a major part in this activity.

 - The team members from Team A will collaborate and get one guess.